State of Emergency declared; Oswego County schools to close

-OSWEGO — Oswego County Legislature Chairman James Weatherup has ordered the closure of K-12 schools starting Monday until April 14 to slow or reduce the potential spread of COVID-19.
-Mr. Weatherup has also declared a local State of Emergency, but stresses this action is being taken out of an abundance of caution.
+OSWEGO COUNTY – Oswego County Legislature Chairman James Weatherup has ordered the closure of K-12 schools March 16 until April 14 to slow or reduce the potential spread of COVID-19 in Oswego County.
+Legislature Chairman Weatherup has declared a local State of Emergency, but stresses this action is being taken out of an abundance of caution.

-“There is currently no confirmed case of COVID-19 in Oswego County,” Mr. Weatherup said.
+“There is currently no confirmed case of COVID-19 in Oswego County,” Legislature Chairman Weatherup said.
 “Because both travel-related cases and community contact transmission has occurred within New York State, Oswego County is being proactive in addressing the threat that COVID-19 poses to the health and welfare of its citizens.”

 “This is a precautionary measure, so there is no need to panic or hoard supplies,” said the Chairman.
 “The best thing citizens can do is to follow CDC, State and County health departments’ guidelines regarding cleanliness and limiting person-to person contact as much as possible.
 We encourage businesses and organizations to follow State guidelines regarding limiting the size of social gatherings.”